-Walking was by far the most popular recreation activity of Harwich residents as of 1997.
+Walking has consistently been one of the most popular recreation activities of Harwich residents and visitors.
 Walkers can be seen on every roadway in Town, with or without sidewalks.
 A significant number of off-road trails also provide opportunities for recreational walking.
-51% of respondents to the May 2009 survey expressed interest in investing in sidewalks and 37% supported expanding hiking trails.
+In the 2015 Open Space and Recreation survey, more respondents (88%) expressed an interest in improving walking/hiking trails than any other type of recreational facility.

 As a mode of transportation, however, walking is constrained by the lack of safe facilities through and between activity centers in the Town.
-Only Harwich Center, Harwich Port, and West Harwich contain any significant sidewalk facilities, yet areas in the other four villages experience potentially hazardous pedestrian traffic on narrow or heavily traveled roadways.
+Harwich Center, Harwich Port, West Harwich, and more recently East Harwich contain some sidewalk facilities; however, connections between these activity centers can be greatly improved.
+High priorities in Appendix B include connections from Harwich Center to Harwich Port and from Harwich Port to Julien Road east of Saquatucket Harbor.
+Recently, the Massachusetts Department of Transportation has shown an increased commitment to construction of sidewalks when state highways are being repaved or upgraded.

 Sidewalk needs include upgrade of existing facilities and construction of new facilities.
 In many locations, pedestrian and bicycle needs overlap.
-Appendix B lists priority projects that may include sidewalks and/or bicycle facilities.
+A number of recommended sidewalk/bike path improvements are recommended in Appendix B.